Lerpardo/talker-manager/README.md

 - Delete by specific ID.
 - Search for terms.

+# API endpoints

+These endpoints allow you to handle Stripe subscriptions for Publish and Analyze.

+## GET

 ## Lessons Learned

 In this project, I used Node.js with Express.
 I created endpoints to read and write to a file using the fs module.